openfaas/function-builder-examples/README.md

 # OpenFaaS Pro Function Builder API examples
-This repo contains some code examples that show you how to use the [OpenFaaSFunction Builder API](https://docs.openfaas.com/openfaas-pro/builder/) from different languages.
+This repo contains some code examples that show you how to use the [OpenFaaS Function Builder API](https://docs.openfaas.com/openfaas-pro/builder/) from different languages.

 > The Function Builder API provides a simple REST API to create your functions from source code.
 > See [Function Builder API docs](https://docs.openfaas.com/openfaas-pro/builder/) for installation instructions